 The last key to good flavor here?
 Really, really good olive oil drizzled over the top at the end.
 Break out the fancy stuff.
 Now is the time.

-1/2 pound dried black eyed peas (see note)
+1/2 pound dried black eyed peas (see notes)

 Place beans in a large bowl and cover with 3 quarts of water.
-Add 2 tablespoons kosher salt and set aside at room temperature overnight.
-(See note).
+Add 2 tablespoons kosher salt and set aside at room temperature overnight (see notes).

 Heat 2 tablespoons oil in a large Dutch oven over medium-high heat until shimmering.
 Add sausage and cook, breaking it up with a wooden spoon or potato masher until starting to brown, about 8 minutes total.
 Add onion and celery and cook, stirring, until softened, about 4 minutes.
 Add garlic, half of the rosemary, and half of the lemon zest and cook, stirring, until fragrant, about 30 seconds.
 Add chicken stock and bay leaves.

 Drain and rinse beans, then add to pot.
 Bring to a boil over high heat, reduce to a simmer and cook, stirring occasionally, until beans are fully softened, about 1 hour.
 Discard bay leaves.